 Pre-operative pictures are then taken and computer imaging is done.
-Computer imaging involves the digital manipulation of the patient's picture to evaluate various nasal and tip contours (Figure 17a, 17b, 17c).
+Computer imaging involves the digital manipulation of the patient’s picture to evaluate various nasal and tip contours (Figure 16a, 16b, 16c).
 This is a fantastic communication tool that allows the wishes of the patient to be aligned with the surgeon.
-In fact, I want the patient to participate in the process, so that I can have their input when making the computer-generated image (Figure 17d, 17e).
+In fact, I want the patient to participate in the process, so that I can have their input when making the computer-generated image (Figure 16d, 16e).
 I will always give the patient a computer-generated image that I believe is achievable.
-Using computer imaging will allow me to have a clear understanding of the patient's aesthetic goal and allow the patient to have a clear understanding of what I think is surgically possible.
+Using computer imaging will allow me to have a clear understanding of the patient’s aesthetic goal and allow the patient to have a clear understanding of what I think is surgically possible.

 Patients undergoing cosmetic nasal surgery, commonly referred to as a “nosejob”, are required to obtain pre-operative labs prior to surgery.
-If the candidate is over the age of forty-five or has certain medical conditions, Dr. Bustillo will request a medical clearance before the surgery by their primary care physician.
-All aspirin, anti-inflammatory products (naproxen, ibuprofen), and vitamins such as A, ginkgo biloba, and St. John's wart should be discontinued ten days before surgery because they may interfere with blood clotting and can cause excessive bruising around the nose and eyes.
-Alcohol should also be avoided for five days before surgery to avoid swelling.
+If the candidate is over the age of forty-five or has certain medical conditions, Dr. Bustillo will request a medical clearance to be done before the rhinoplasty.
+Patients should stop all aspirin, anti-inflammatory products (naproxen, ibuprofen), and vitamins such as A, ginkgo biloba, and St. John’s wart ten days before undergoing the rhinoplasty surgery.
+These products limit blood clotting and can cause excessive bruising around the nose and eyes.
+Alcohol should also be avoided for five days before surgery to decrease swelling.
 Patients are required to start taking 2000 mg of vitamin C a day, starting one week before the surgery and then for two weeks after the rhinoplasty.
 This helps to reduce the swelling around the nose and speed the healing process.

-The rhinoplasty operation is performed with general anesthesia.
-I believe that this is a safe technique that allows me to focus on the surgery while you are safely asleep under the care of an anesthesiologist.
+The rhinoplasty surgery is performed with general anesthesia.
+Dr. Bustillo and the anesthesiologist believe that this is the safest method to provide anesthesia for patients undergoing nasal surgery.
 General anesthesia allows the anesthesiologist to protect the airway.
 In this way, any blood or secretions that may travel to the back of the throat do not enter the lungs and cause irritation.
 IV sedation anesthesia, on the other hand, does not protect the airway during nasal surgery.
 Any secretions that travel towards the back of the throat may enter the lungs and cause irritation and coughing.
 The surgery usually takes about 2 hours to perform.

 Like every surgical procedure, there are some possible complications that can follow the rhinoplasty operation.
 Bleeding after the surgery is rare, but if it occurs, it can be controlled with measures such as cauterization or packing.
 The risk of post-operative bleeding is about 1%.
 There is also the risk of infection, which extremely rare, and occurs less than 1% of the time.

-The night of the surgery should be spent relaxed.
+The patient should spend night of the nasal surgery relaxed.
 Activity should be kept to a minimum.
 A liquid diet is best for the first eighteen hours after anesthesia.
 The head should be kept elevated using two pillows to help reduce swelling of the nose and eyes.
 Patients should place small zip lock bags with frozen peas on the eyes 10 minutes, for every hour spent awake for the first 48 hours.
-This is done to help reduce swelling around the eyes, which typically resolves in five days.
+This is done to help reduce swelling around the nose and eyes, which typically resolves in five days.

 While the final results of the surgery may not be completely evident until several months after the surgery, most patients look better than before surgery right when the cast comes off.
 In about ten months or so, Dr. Bustillo will take before and after pictures of your nose and print them for you, so that you can them, along with the surgical record and drawings if you wish.
 Patients that undergo rhinoplasty are, by enlarge, extremely happy.